 - 2 cups all-purpose flour

-- 2 cups apples (use baking apples) – peeled and finely diced
+- 2 cups apples (use baking apples) – peeled and diced

 For the caramel sauce:

 - Preheat oven to 350 degrees.
-Prepare an 8×8 dish with baking spray.
+Prepare an 8×8 dish with parchment paper and/or baking spray.

 - In a large mixing bowl, combine melted butter and sugars.
 Then add vanilla, cinnamon applesauce, dark rum, and then eggs.
 Make sure you add the eggs last to prevent them from getting warm from the melted butter.